networknt/light-doc/content/en/service/http-sidecar/deploy-patterns.md

 ### Summary

-Given the above analysis, we recommend that the sidecar be deployed with a separate container in the same pod as the back-end API.
+Given the above analysis, we recommend that the sidecar be deployed with a separate container in the same pod as the backend API.
 The concern of extra latency is negligible based on this performance test [report](/service/proxy/benchmark/).
 The extra provisioning cost is justified with the flexibility for a separate sidecar container.